ZhepeiWang/Root-Finder/README.md

 truncation error of float point number, the former is recommended for at most 32-order polynomials, while the latter is only recommended for at most 20-order polynomials.

-8. We provide benchmark example between our __Real Roots Isolation Method__ and [__TOMS493: Jenkins–Traub Algorithm__](https://en.wikipedia.org/wiki/Jenkins%E2%80%93Traub_algorithm) on two different platforms.
+8. We perform benchmark example between our __Real Roots Isolation Method__ and [__TOMS493: Jenkins–Traub Algorithm__](https://en.wikipedia.org/wiki/Jenkins%E2%80%93Traub_algorithm) on two different platforms.
 The latter one is commonly known as the "RPOLY" algorithm.
 In the benchmark, all roots of a polynomial are required.
-For 8-order polynomials, our method is about 27% faster than "RPOLY" under Intel i5-5200U CPU, while 13% slower under Intel i7-8700 CPU.
+For 8-order polynomials, our method is about 27% faster than RPOLY under Intel i5-5200U CPU, while 13% slower under Intel i7-8700 CPU.
 In general, out library has comparably low time comsumption as the widely employed RPOLY algorithm, in terms of all real roots finding.
 Moreover, RPOLY is designed to find all roots of a polynomial while ours can handle any given interval.
 Therefore, when roots in an interval are required, our method performs far better.

 9. The library is also capable of efficiently counting the number of roots inside an interval, of which RPOLY is incapable.
-For 8-order polynomials, our roots counter only takes about 0.2E-6 sec under Intel i7-8700 CPU and 0.8E-6 under Intel i5-5200U CPU.
+For 8-order polynomials, our roots counter only takes about $0.2\mu s$ under Intel i7-8700 CPU and $0.8\mu s$ under Intel i5-5200U CPU.
 The time consumption for high order polynomial is extremely low as for those low order polynomials which have closed-form solutions.

 10. Furthur instruction set independent optimization can be done to get better performance.